 Because Boyd and Munger are thinking “Big Picture,” their mental model examples are purposely general and abstract.
 But it’s important to remember that mental models can be specific and concrete.
 To thrive in your job, you’ll need certain mental models specific to your career.
 To survive a lethal encounter, you’ll need certain mental models unique to tactical situations.
 Learn as many mental models as you can, and create as exhaustive a lattice work as possible, so you have more to work with in the creation and destruction process.

 Some of these subjects can certainly be intimidating for people with no experience in them.
 To get started, take a look at the resources section in our article on lifelong learning – particularly the online courses.
-Coursera, for instance, has a number of introductory classes on calculus, econ, competitive strategy, etc.
+Coursera, for instance, has a number of introductory classes on calculus, economics, competitive strategy, etc.

 2. Start destroying and creating mental models.